magento/devdocs/guides/v2.0/cloud/env/variables-intro.md

 ## CLI: Add environment variables {#addvariables}

 {: .bs-callout .bs-callout-warning }
-Everytime you add or modify a variable using the Project Web Interface or the CLI, the branch will redeploy automatically.
+Every time you add or modify a variable using the Project Web Interface or the CLI, the branch will redeploy automatically.

 To create a variable using the command line: